 Meals for Children

+Pennsylvania sought and received approvals from the Federal government to allow schools the option to distribute meals to children age 18 and under at no cost while schools are closed.
 Districts/schools that want to act on this Federal approval must apply to PDE.
 PDE continues to expedite approvals.
 Districts/schools may utilize essential staff to ensure students have access to meals.
 Although not required, participating schools are strongly encouraged to continue distributing and/or delivering school meals during breaks.

 The Child Protective Services Act requires clearances only when a volunteer has "direct volunteer contact" which is defined as "the care, supervision, guidance, or control of children and routine interaction with children."
 Volunteers who are distributing and/or delivering food are not in charge of the child's care, supervision, guidance, or control; as such, they do not require clearances.